Latency Is An Annoying, But (Usually) Easily Fixed, Problem

 I always use the latest edition of whatever software I’m using, just to avoid problems.

-1) Make sure you’re connected to GarageBand using an appropriate Audio Interface.
+1) Make sure you’re connected to GarageBand using an appropriate Audio Interface like the Focusrite Scarlett 2i2 from Amazon.

 1) Make sure your audio interface is connected to GarageBand.